 Faculty and staff who are asked to return to work on-site who have an underlying medical condition, or those who are pregnant, may submit an ADA Reasonable Accommodation request, including accommodation requests for PPE, related to returning to the workplace by contacting Medical Leaves Administration at firstname.lastname@example.org or calling 607-255-1177.

 For guidance on the ADA Reasonable Accommodation process and other support mechanisms available to employees, please see Disability Accommodations.

 Refer to CDC guidance for the list of People Who Are at Higher Risk for Severe Illness.

 Employees Caring for Family Members

-Employees who regularly care for a family member who is at higher risk for severe complications from COVID-19 may be able to work remotely or may be eligible for time off under the Family and Medical Leave Act (FMLA).
+Employees who regularly care for a family member who is at higher risk for severe complications from COVID-19 may be eligible for time off under the Family and Medical Leave Act (FMLA).
 Further, staff members may be covered by NYS Paid Family Leave.
 More information on various leave programs is available here or by contacting Medical Leaves Administration at 607-255-1177 to determine the appropriate leave for an employee’s situation and needs.

 Voluntary Reduction in Hours